-Here, we assume $V_{2\comma \MAX}$ and $V_{2\comma \MIN}$ are determined by the grid operators based on engineering judgement and system knowledge.
-Alternatively, an ISO, utility, or other organization might know these limits based on dynamic analysis.
-The discrete analysis would conclude by informing the analyst that all is well and that there is no risk of exceeding the voltage limits.
+Here, we assume that the grid operator determines $\overline{V_{2}}$ and $\underline{V_{2}}$ based on engineering judgment and system knowledge.
+Alternatively, an ISO, utility, or other organization might know these limits based on the transient analysis study.
+The deterministic analysis would conclude by informing the operator that all is well and that there is no risk of exceeding the voltage bounds.

-However, suppose we were to perform a worst-case analysis, we would immediately see the limits of our discrete analysis and the value of worst-case analysis.
-A worst-case analysis might show that it is possible for a particular dispatch of $P_{G}$ to result in a worst-case performance upper bound (UB) $V^{UB}_{2\comma \WC}$ or worst-case performance lower bound (LB) $V^{LB}_{2\comma \WC}$ that violate the system voltage bounds.
-It might indicate that the analyst should take corrective action to avoid the possibility of these performances.
+If the operator performs a worst-case analysis, they would see the limits of deterministic analysis.
+In a worst-case analysis, the operator models the stochastic generator's active power, $\P$, as a normally distributed random variable $\mathcal{N}(\mu_P, \sigma_P^2)$.
+The worst-case analysis might show that due to DA forecast errors, a particular dispatch of $P_U$ (drawn from the distribution of $\P$) can result in a worst-case upper bound $\overline{V^{\wc}_{2}}$ or a worst-case lower bound $\underline{V^{\wc}_{2}}$ that violates the system voltage limits.
+This might indicate that the operator should take corrective action to avoid the possibility of voltage violations.